babylonchain/finality-provider/docs/finality-provider-export.md

 - `--passphrase` sets a password to encrypt the keys, this is a optional flag with no defaults.
 - `--hd-path` defines the hd path to use for derivation of the private key.
+- `--from-mnemonic` optional flag to be prompt to input the mnemonic used for key generation.

 ```shell
 $ fpd keys add --home ./export-fp/fpd --chain-id babylon-1 --key-name finality-provider --keyring-backend file